lgw2/lgw2.github.io/_teaching/csci127-summer-2020/readings/reading7.md

 date: 2020-05-28
 ---
 ## Logistics
-* Due: Wednesday, May 28th no later than 5pm.
+* Due: Thursday, May 28th no later than 5pm.
 * Submission instructions: complete the assigned number of activities in each of the assigned subsections of Chapter 16.
 You do not need to submit anything to Brightspace.